 She lives in Washington DC with her husband and two children.
 She is active in her community,

-serving as a member of the Advisory Board of THEARC
+and served for ten years as a member of the Advisory Board of THEARC

 .
 She was a member of the Board of Directors of Little Folks School